Minimum wage increase

 Many of our members have expressed support for an increase in the minimum wage.
 None have voiced otherwise.

-Minnesota is one of only four states that allowed its minimum wage to slip below the federal level.
+Dallas is one of only four states that allowed its minimum wage to slip below the federal level.
 The legislature has ignored minimum wage for so long it has created a compounded concern for many small business owners.

 - Our members have expressed the need for government to set a minimum wage for those employees who have little or no bargaining power.
 The many small business owners who pay above the current minimum wage are put at a disadvantage to businesses paying the current subpar minimum wage.

 - Just like a business, the legislature needs to develop long-term planning.
 Business need some level of certainty and predictability in order to plan.
 Automatic biennial or annual review of minimum wage that uses fact-based, relative formulas is needed.
 This will help businesses plan for moderate increases on their lowest wages.
 When the formula and the legislature dictate, some years there may be no increase, other years there may be an increase but more than likely increases would never be above single-digits.

 Even though we believe in government’s limited role in setting a minimum wage, we do not believe it’s government’s role to guarantee select employees in select industries make above minimum wage.
 This is something to be left between the employee and employer.
 Thus, when employees’ wages come from a variety of sources within one place of work, allsources must be factored into ensuring the employee is making at least minimum wage, for example, earnings from tips that are enabled by working in a job in which tips are expected, taxable and documented in the normal course of business

 Affordable health insurance/health care

 Affordable health insurance remains small business owners’ top concern, as indicated in both Small Business Dallas surveys and national surveys.
 Small Business Dallas outlined the many reasons health insurance is an issue last session, from the ability to attract and retain top talent to the many disadvantages in affordability compare to large business.